PlanNoa/Easy-EDA/README.md

 # Easy-EDA
-Visualization Tool for Easy Exploratory Data Analysis
+Tool for Easy Exploratory Data Analysis and Visualization